 A Brief History About Punta Arenas

-Punta Arenas was officially founded in 1848 when the population from the previous-established settlement at Fort Bulnes was relocated to its current position.
-Prior to the opening of the Panama Canal in 1914 Punta Arenas was a vital and major sea port for shipping coming from Europe to the western side of the Americas via the Strait of Magellan (a natural sea passage between the Atlantic and Pacific Oceans avoiding the need to circumnavigate around Cape Horn), although the Clipper class ships still used the Drake Passage around Cape Horn in order to have enough space for navigational position manoeuvres.
-Today, in terms of its maritime importance it is a key stop over for large cruise ships and also the departure point for maritime cruises to Tierra del Fuego, Ushuaia and Antarctica.
+Punta Arenas, meaning sandy point, was officially founded in 1848 when the population from the previous-established settlement at Fort Bulnes was relocated to its current position.
+Prior to the opening of the Panama Canal in 1914 Punta Arenas was a vital and major sea port for shipping coming from Europe to the western side of the Americas via the Strait of Magellan (a natural sea passage between the Atlantic and Pacific Oceans avoiding the need to circumnavigate around Cape Horn).
+However, the Clipper class ships still used the Drake Passage around Cape Horn in order to have enough space for navigation positional maneuvers.
+Today, in terms of its maritime importance Punta Arenas is a key stop over for large cruise ships and also the departure point for maritime cruises to Tierra del Fuego, Ushuaia and Antarctica.

 Arrivals to Punta Arenas are usually from Santiago on a flight that takes about 4hrs if direct and 4.5hrs if there has been a stop off at Puerto Montt.

-The other ways to get here are by way of the Australis Cruise ship from Ushuaia in Argentina, by a 12hr bus trip from Ushuaia also or a flight from Puerto Williams (Chilean territory opposite Tierra del Fuego and the other side of the Beagle Channel to Ushuaia) or even a long ferry boat trip also from Puerto Williams.
+The other ways to get here are by way of the Australis Cruise ship from Ushuaia in Argentina.
+Also by a 12hr bus trip from Ushuaia in Argentina.
+From Puerto Williams (Chilean territory opposite Tierra del Fuego and the other side of the Beagle Channel to Ushuaia) there is a 2hr flight or even a 2 night ferry boat trip also from Puerto Williams.

 However, perhaps the main “things” of interest are the various types of marine life that can been seen at close quarters.
 Magellan penguins can be seen on Santa Magdalena island (home to thousands of penguins); King Rey penguins can be seen via a long full day trip over to Tierra del Fuego and Hump-back whales can be seen in the Francisco Coloane Marine Park.